Uniqueness in Haken's Theorem: Labels around the boundary of the graphic

 \begin{prop} Suppose $E$ has a single component and the regions adjacent to the side $t = 1$ are all labeled $A$.
-Then $E_0$ and $E_1$ are equivalent $T$-reducers. \end{prop}
+Then $E_0$ and $E_1$ are equivalent aligned disks. \end{prop}

-When $E$ has many components, the argument is more complicated, since our labeling scheme assigns the label $A$ if just one component of $E_s$ is a $T$-reducer.
-So at this point we make a crucial inductive assumption:
+When $E$ has many components, the argument is more complicated, since our labeling scheme assigns the label $A$ if just one component of $E_s$ is aligned.
+So at this point we will make a crucial inductive assumption.
+Following \cite{Sc} define the {\em complexity} of $M$ to be the pair $(g, n)$, lexicographically ordered, where $g$ is the genus of $T$ and $n$ is the number of spheres in the boundary of $M$.